Mrazi09/BGL-ML-project/README.md

 **SARAH_codes**: Contains the files for the SARAH implementation of the model

 **Deep_learning_EVO**: Contains the main codes (python and jupyter) for the machine learning part.
 Built using TensorFlow/Keras.
 The data used in the training/validation is include in the Data_EVO folder.
+Due to github's limitation, only .csv's are provided, but a code to transform to the .npz format is given.

 For additional information or questions, feel free to contact me by email (jpedropino@ua.pt or johnppg5@gmail.com)